briatte/elus/HOWTO.md

 - `04_select.r` selects followers based on their activity and geographical location
 - `05_map.r` draws maps of the followers located in metropolitan France
 - `06_tweets.r` downloads the most recent tweets from the selected followers
-- `07_model_stage1.r` runs the first stage of the model from selected users
+- `07_stage1_model.r` runs the first stage of the model on selected users
+- `08_stage1_results.r` visualizes the results of the first stage of the model

 <!-- - `07_model_functions.r` prepares the second stage of the model -->
 <!-- - `08_model_stage2.r` runs the second stage of the model on all users -->

-`data/politicians.csv` contains edited results of script 01 as of March 2015, with additional accounts retrieved either by parsing the followers and appending all verified accounts that corresponded to individual politicians, or by adding them manually after checking the friends of selected Twitter accounts.
+`data/politicians.csv` contains edited results of script 01 as of May 2015, with additional accounts retrieved either by parsing the followers and appending all verified accounts that corresponded to individual politicians, or by adding them manually after checking the friends of selected Twitter accounts.

 The code to find politicians in the verified accounts was: